-A very convenient way of tracking your calories and macros is to use the app MyFitnessPal on your phone.
+I find that the most convenient way of tracking your calories and macros is to use the app MyFitnessPal on your phone

-Usually when signing up you have to calculate your fitness goals and the app will come up with a set of macros for you.
+Usually when signing up you have to type in your fitness goals, weight, yada yada, and the app will come up with a set of macros for you.
+Well don't pay attention to what the app wants you to eat, it's wrong, just follow the macros as detailed here.

-You simply add the foods you eat and then MyFitnessPal will calculate how many calories, proteins, fats and carbs you're at.
-The goal being to reach your macronutrient targets at the end of each day.
+Once again the goal being to reach your macronutrient targets at the end of each day.